RkShaRkz/CustomWindowsExtensions/README.md

 # CustomWindowsExtensions
 My Custom Windows shell extensions

+# Usage
+Obviously, these aren't quite ready to work out of the box on any system when you just fork the repo (or download it's contents).
+For reference, I keep all of this in the `S:/OTPAD ZA STVARI/CUSTOM WINDOWS EXTENSIONS/` folder.

+So, when you fork the repo or extract the ZIP to e.g. `C:/SharkShellExtensions` you **must** also go through each of the `.reg` files and update the registry values to invoke the correct path to the scripts.

+Afterwards, just apply the registry file for the shell extension you're interested in using and there you go.

+*NOTE*: Pull-request(s) for additional useful custom shell extensions or one that renames these paths to `<PLACEHOLDER>` along with a script that changes that `<PLACEHOLDER>` value with the folder it's executed from is most welcome.

 # SnoozeGuard
 Only valid for executable (`*.exe`) files.
 When right-clicking an EXE file, this shell extension helps run it with special "priviledges".